DillonZChen/goose/README.md

 ## Code acknowledgements
 - [Fast Downward](https://github.com/aibasel/downward) by Malte Helmert and various contributors for the planning parser, grounder and grounded search algorithm.
+- [scorpion](https://github.com/jendrikseipp/scorpion) by Jendrik Seipp for a powerful optimal planner for generating planning instances.
 - [Powerlifted](https://github.com/abcorrea/powerlifted) by Augusto B. Corrêa and various contributors for their lifted planner.
 - All the other various packages listed in the requirements